Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: Pair fluctuation propagator

-We find that the pair fluctuation propagator is expressed by using the Meissner kernel in the uniform superconducting order:
+After some algebra, the pair fluctuation propagator can be expressed in terms of the Meissner kernel in the uniform superconducting state:

-where $a(T)$ and $K_{\mu\nu}(\bm{0},0)$ correspond to a quadratic coefficient of the Ginzburg-Landau (GL) free-energy and the Meissner kernel for a uniform superconducting state, respectively.
+where $a(T)$ and $K_{\mu\nu}(\bm{0},0)$ correspond to the quadratic coefficient of the Ginzburg-Landau (GL) free-energy and the Meissner kernel for a uniform superconducting state, respectively.
+The last relation between $B_{\mu\nu}(T)$ and $K_{\mu\nu}(\bm{0},0)$ is particularly important to understand how odd-frequency pairing correlations destabilize a uniform superconducting state.
 The derivation of the Meissner kernel is presented in Appendix.~\ref{sec:meissner}.
-In Eq.~\eqref{eq:B}, constants $\alpha \in \mathbb{R}$ and $\Delta \in \mathbb{C}$ satisfies the relation $\hat{\Delta}(\bm{k}) = \alpha \Delta \hat{w}(\bm{k})$, where $\hat{\Delta}(\bm{k})$ is the pair potential entering the Bogoliubov-de Gennes (BdG) Hamiltonian of the uniform state, which is defined in Eq.~\eqref{eq:HBdG}.
-Without loss of generality, the GL free-energy of a uniform superconducting state can be given by
+According to the definition in Eq.~\eqref{eq_a:defdelta}, the pair potential can be represented as